-Pearl Corbin is one of the founding members of New York’s Life Team, a collaborative work of Christians from both evangelical and Catholic traditions.
-She is actively involved in sharing the pro-life message, particularly among fellow evangelical pastors and believers.
-Ms. Corbin believes that one of the greatest reasons death and destruction runs rampant in any nation is the taking of innocent life in the womb.
-Ms. Corbin, a native New Yorker, spent 16 years in Asia, where she met her wonderful daughter, Deborah, whom God gave to her as an extra special gift while in China.
-As the Founder and President of AICHINA, Inc. in both Hong Kong and the USA, Ms. Corbin conducted leadership and discipleship training among house churches in China, and eventually throughout Southeast Asia, laboring in nations such as the Philippines, Malaysia, Singapore, Korea, Taiwan, and Macao.
-AICHINA extended God’s love to special needs babies, abandoned in the north central region of the People’s Republic of China, from 1996 through 2014.
-AICHINA is currently transitioning to minister to the needs of babies and children by training and partnering with existing struggling orphan ministries, globally.
+Pearl Corbin is one of the founding members of The Life Team, NY, a collaborative pro-life work of Christians from both Evangelical and Catholic traditions.
+She is actively involved in sharing the message of life, particularly among fellow evangelical pastors and believers.
+Ms. Corbin believes that one of the greatest reasons death and destruction run rampant throughout our land is a direct result of our nation’s practice of shedding innocent blood in the womb.
+Ms. Corbin, a native New Yorker, spent 16 years in Asia, conducting leadership and discipleship training among house churches in the Peoples Republic of China, and eventually throughout Southeast Asia, laboring in nations such as the Philippines, Malaysia, Singapore, South Korea, Taiwan, Vietnam and Macao.
+Sis.
+Pearl also founded AICHINA Inc. in Hong Kong and the USA, which extended God’s love to special needs babies and children, abandoned in the north central region of mainland China, from 1996 through 2014.
 As someone with ‘hands on’ experience and a long term commitment to missions, Sister Pearl is sought after as a keynote speaker in conferences & training seminars across the US and internationally.
 She is honored to have the opportunity to serve on the board of Expect Hope.
-She sees Expect Hope as a very loving and practical application of sharing the love of Christ, offering hope to young mothers in desperate need.

-Jeannette Sepulveda, Vice-Chair, is the mother of an eight year old son and has raised him as a single parent over the last six years.
-She teaches preschool at Manhattan Christian Academy.
-Prior to this, she worked at the Police Athletic League (PAL), as an assistant director and later became the director of her own site.
-Jeannette recently earned an Associate’s degree of Applied Science in Aircraft Operations.
-She attends Crossroads Tabernacle in the Bronx.
+Jeannette Sepulveda, Secretary, is the mother of an eleven year old son and has raised him as a single parent over the last nine years.
+She teaches preschool at Hostos Community College Children’s Center.
+She has been teaching since 2013.
+Jeannette attends The City College of New York, and is pursuing a double major Bachelor’s in Childhood Education and English.
+She attends Crossroads Tabernacle in the Bronx, and serves in the Sunday School Ministry.
 Jeannette has an intimate knowledge of the need her community has for Expect Hope.
-She was once an expectant mother who felt alone and helpless, facing an unplanned pregnancy.
-As a part of Expect Hope, Jeannette will be able to reach out to mothers who might think that no one understands what they are going through in a personal and effective way.
+She was once an expectant mother who faced an unplanned pregnancy.
+As a part of Expect Hope, Jeannette is able to reach out to mothers who might think that no one understands what they are going through in a personal and effective way.